isuPatches/android-wisefy/documentation/adding_and_removing_networks.md

 - Will return a WiseFy error code if network is already a saved configuration
 - Will return a WiseFy error code if parameter is missing
-- Will return a WiseFy error code if the instance has a missing prerequisite